Reviews of Don Quixote (1605) and related work

 [Cervantes combined tragedy and comedy] by never letting the reader rest.
 You are never certain, reading the Quixote, whether you’ve really gotten it, because as soon as you’re sure that you know what’s going on, Cervantes introduces something that contradicts your premise.

 Grossman finds this technique brilliant.
 She assumes it is a technique.
 It seems to me that a simpler explanation is available.
 Bad fiction is often ambiguous and self-contradictory.
-The constant violence done to a psychotic man and a fool in this book is comic in its intent, but I do not find it funny.
+The constant violence done to a psychotic man and a fool in this book is no doubt comic in its intent, but I do not find it funny.
 Without assuming the author’s Schadenfreude, the book would be incomprehensible, not tragic.
-Similarly, the intent of pathos is obvious, but the story does not deliver any of that either.
+Similarly, the intent of pathos is obvious, but the story does not deliver it.

 To be fair, there are brief moments of wit and a handful of interesting scenarios, but they disappear in the mass of text with its many digressions.
-Of course, Cervantes must comment wrily on his own digressions.
+Of course, Cervantes had to comment wrily on his own digressions.
 Here he is doing so in chapter 27:

 To this the curate replied that not only were they not weary of listening to him, but that the details he mentioned interested them greatly, being of a kind by no means to be omitted and deserving of the same attention as the main story.